arcadefx/material-ui/README.md

 -------------
 Please read Lua code to find all parameters and see example in the repo call menu.lua.
 All methods below implement a callback and lots of configuration options.
 Touchpoints are included.

-`createRRectButton` - Create a rounded rectangle button `createRectButton` - Create a rectangle button `createIconButton` - Create an icon button using the material design icon font `createRadioGroup` - Create a radio group with associated buttons.
+- `createRRectButton` - Create a rounded rectangle button
+- `createRectButton` - Create a rectangle button
+- `createIconButton` - Create an icon button using the material design icon font
+- `createRadioGroup` - Create a radio group with associated buttons.
 It will automatically layout in vertical or horizontal formats with a series of radio buttons.
-`createToolbar` - Create a horizontal toolbar with icon buttons using the material design icon font.
+- `createToolbar` - Create a horizontal toolbar with icon buttons using the material design icon font.
 You can override the font.
-`createTableView` - Create a scrollable table view `actionSwitchScene` - This is built-in callback for handle scene switching for a button.
+- `createTableView` - Create a scrollable table view
+- `actionSwitchScene` - This is built-in callback for handle scene switching for a button.
 The color of the switch can be changed.

-Available Methods
+Additional Features
 -------------
 * Touchpoints are included in all controls, but can be turned off.
 * Built-in callBacks are defined but can be overridden easily to do other tasks.